Navigating Christmas with Dementia

 Stick to Routine Where you can

-If your loved one has set meal times, music they like to listen to in the mornings, or a favourite spot to sit in, try to maintain this over the Christmas period.
+If the person has set meal times, music they like to listen to in the mornings, or a favourite spot to sit in, try to maintain this over the Christmas period.
 If they’re going to be in a different environment, such as a relative’s house, bring along something familiar from home and let them know what’s going to happen, but try not to overwhelm them with information.

 Involve People at Their Own Pace

-Focus on your loved one’s interests and abilities rather than what they may no longer be able to do.
+Focus on the person’s interests and abilities rather than what they may no longer be able to do.
 If they enjoy music, try playing some favourite Christmas songs and having a dance.
-Keen cooks could help with peeling the vegetables, while creative individuals might enjoy activities like wreath making.
+Keen cooks could help with peeling the vegetables, while creative individuals might enjoy activities like wreath-making.
 Take things at their pace and avoid overdoing it.

 Help Others Know What to Expect

-If your loved one with dementia has changed since friends or family last saw them, take the time to update them.
-Encourage others to keep conversations simple and help them understand ways to involve your loved one in activities, ensuring they feel included.
+If the person has changed since friends or family last saw them, take the time to update them.
+Encourage others to keep conversations simple and help them understand ways to involve the person in activities, ensuring they feel included.

 Avoid Overstimulation